wp-plugins/simple-links/readme.txt

 1. Upload the `advanced-sidbebar-menu` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Drag the Advanced Sidebar Menu widget into a sidebar.
+1. Drag the Sidebar Menu widget into a sidebar.

 == Frequently Asked Questions ==